justinethier/cyclone/docs/api/cyclone/concurrent.md

 Create a new atom referencing `obj`.

-`obj` must be an immutable, shared object.
+`obj` must be an immutable object.

 ### atom